Error Has No Rights

 The government’s move has readily been criticised for failing to articulate clear parameters that avoids free speech being used as a defence of ‘hate speech’ and for seeking to punish Universities for the curtailment of free speech when ‘student groups, rather than universities, engage in no-platforming’.

-Both criticisms highlight young peoples’ thirst for rules and moral order in the wake of an earlier liberalism’s attempt to do away with both in a blind attempt to deconstruct the past.
+The whole affair only serves to highlight young peoples’ thirst for rules and moral order in the wake of an earlier liberalism’s attempt to do away with both in a blind attempt to deconstruct the past.
 Today’s generation of students are intellectual orphans and, so, it is no surprise that, left to their own devices, they will try their best to parent one another but will lack the resources to do so effectively.
 This is demonstrated by the fact that it is so often left up to overarching student bodies to override their subsidiary student groups without support or guidance from their alma maters, which was notably absent when the President of Christ Church’s Junior Common Room cancelled Oxford Students For Life’s abortion debate due to ‘heavy criticism from student activists’ and when the Reproductive and Sexual Health Society at King’s College London invitation to Heather Brunskell-Evans was rescinded after it was found that her comments on transgenderism ‘violate the student union’s ‘Safe Space’ policy’.

 Such cases are, of course, widely derided across the political spectrum for stifling debate, but that does not necessarily mean we should endorse an open-ended ‘right’ to free speech.
 Most would agree that the National Union of Students are not wrong to implement a no-platform policy against al-Muhajiroun, the British National party, the English Defence League, Hizb ut-Tahrir, the Muslim Public Affairs Committee and National Action.
 The question, then, to those of us who agree with some attempts to no-platform participants but who disagree with the no-platforming of others, is what precisely are our criteria for curbing so-called ‘free speech’?